Seed Oils

 Simply Sunflower Oil is high in omega-3 and omega-6 fatty acids and low in saturated fats.
 This is due to our cold-pressing and single ingredient process.
 We are a heart healthy cooking oil option unlike many other oils.

-Recommended by The American Heart Association
+The American Heart Association on Cooking Oil

 A Nutritious Cooking Oil